Climate of Florida: Effect of climate cycles

 El Niño has the following effects on Florida climate: above average rainfall in the spring.
 This is followed by wildfire threat when rain dries up.
 Northern Florida is more susceptible to severe weather; below normal temperatures, increased number of low pressure systems in the Gulf of Mexico during the winter, and "almost always" reduces the frequency of storms and hurricanes.

 La Niña has the following effects: often dry conditions prevail in late fall, winter and early spring, increased risk of wildfires in spring and summer months, the temperatures average slightly above normal, and the chance of hurricane activity increases substantially.

 Long term forecasts are made based on these effects.
 However, they are easily overridden, in winter, by the Arctic oscillation and North Atlantic oscillations, which can only be predicted about two weeks in advance.
 These can drop the temperature noticeably from seasonal norms.

 Climates of selected Florida cities

-The climate regime for much of the state is humid subtropical (Köppen Cfa), though the Gold Coast of southeast Florida, as well as all of the Florida Keys, qualify as tropical wet-and-dry (Köppen Aw).
-Florida counties with tropical climates include Miami-Dade, Broward, Palm Beach, Collier, and Monroe counties.
+The climate regime for much of the state is humid subtropical (Köppen Cfa), though the Miami Metropolitan Area, southwest Florida from Fort Myers southward, and all of the Florida Keys, qualify as tropical wet-and-dry (Köppen Aw).
+Florida counties with tropical climates include Miami-Dade, Broward, Palm Beach, Lee, Collier, and Monroe counties.
 A narrow eastern part of the state including Orlando and Jacksonville receives between 2,400 and 2,800 hours of sunshine annually.
 The rest of the state, including Miami, receives between 2,800 and 3,200 hours annually.